 The recipient of the Lieutenant Governor’s Award for Literary Excellence will be recognized as having:

-- contributed significantly to the literary community of the Province.
+- contributed significantly to the literary community/industry of the Province of British Columbia.

-1. Writers must be Canadian citizens or Permanant Residents who were born in British Columbia or whose principle place of residence has been British Columbia for the last five (5) full calendar years.
+- Writers must be Canadian Citizens or Permanent Residents who were either born in British Columbia or whose principle place of residence has been British Columbia for at least the last five (5) full calendar years.

 - Children’s (including young adult fiction)

-6. There shall only be one award given each year.
+- There shall be only one recipient of the award each year.

 Nominations will be accepted from publishers as well as writing and publishing individuals and organizations.
-Nominations consist of a completed Nomination Form and up to ten pages of typed supporting material.
-There is no limit to the number of nominations an organization can submit.
+Nominations consist of a completed [Nomination Form to come] and up to ten pages of typed supporting material plus up to three letters of support for the nomination.
+Please be sure to include one original and three copies of the entire nomination package.
+There is no limit to the number of individuals for which an organization can submit a nomination.
 All nominations and their supporting material are considered confidential.

 The jury shall consist of three prominent and diverse figures from the British Columbia literary community.
 The jury’s selection will be recommended to the Lieutenant Governor whose approval will be final.
 The award will be announced in mid-April and presented at the annual Lieutenant Governor’s BC and Yukon Book Prize Gala in the spring.